al/railsgirls.github.com/_posts/2013-02-06-javascript.markdown

 });
 {% endhighlight %}

 This will become second nature to you.
-All it does is make sure that your browser has finished displaying your page before it tries to run you your scripts, otherwise they might not work the way you intended.
+All it does is make sure that your browser has finished displaying your page before it tries to run your scripts, otherwise they might not work the way you intended.
 =--
 =--